Master of Science in Law FAQs

 How are MSL classes graded?

-Generally, courses offered in a regular MSL term (half-semester) are graded using a traditional letter system (A+, A, A-, B+, B, B-, C+, C, D, F) and courses offered in a compressed format – either in a Power Week, weekend, or intersession format – are graded on a Credit/No Credit basis.
+Courses offered in a regular MSL term (7 weeks) are graded using a traditional letter system (A+, A, A-, B+, B, B-, C+, C, D, F).
+Courses offered in a compressed format – either in a Power Week, weekend, or intersession format – are graded on a Credit/No Credit basis.
 The grading mode is set in advance by the program.

 Can I be exempted from a class if I have already taken a similar class elsewhere?

-No, the MSL program does not count work completed prior to entering the program towards its degree requirements.
+No, we do not count work completed prior to entering the program toward MSL degree requirements.

 Can I switch between the online and residential formats?

-Students who wish to switch from one format to the other can usually do so before completing more than 50% of the credits required for the degree.
+Students who wish to switch from one MSL degree format to the other can usually do so before completing more than 50% of the credits required for the degree.

 If I am a residential student, can I take online classes?